How do I set up my Linksys Wi-Fi Router if I don't use the Setup CD?

 There are instances when you experience Wi-Fi dead spots or locations in your house where there is poor or no signal from the wireless router.
 This may be caused by obstructions such as walls, furniture and fixtures or just areas that are out of range of the router's signal.
 The Linksys Range Extender is a device that will provide the solution to getting poor or no signal because it extends the wireless range of your main router.

-For information about how to extend the range of your wireless network using the Linksys Wireless-N Extender, click here.
+For more information on how to extend the range of your wireless network using the Linksys Wireless-N Extender, click here.
 To learn how to set up your range extender, click here.

 Different ways in setting up your Linksys wireless router